-We used the controller to position the object endpoint by solving \eqref{eqn:position_NLO} at each of a grid of endpoint goals, with 0.1m spacing.
+We used the controller to position the object endpoint by solving \eqref{eqn:position_NLO} at each point of a grid of endpoint goals, with 0.1m spacing.
 The grid covers an area in $\{S_B\}$ of $-0.7 \leq x \leq 0.7$ m and $0.05 \leq y \leq 0.75$ m, although depending on the object type it may not be necessary to cover the full height in the $y$-direction once it exceeds the reachable range.
 The MATLAB \texttt{fmincon} solver was used to obtain the solutions, and results were obtained for OB1, OB2, OB3 and OB5, as their properties cover a wide range of high deformation behaviour.
-Additionally, a 'model-free' reference was evaluated, where $\phi=0$ and the manipulator is positioned at a constant offset to $p^*$ (or as close as possible given the manipulator workspace constraint), obtained from the measured steady state $p_e$.
+Additionally, a 'model-free' reference was evaluated to compare our method with alternative strategy for positioning the DLO's end-effector, without considering its curvature model.
+This strategy involves constraining $\phi=0$ and positioning the manipulator at a constant offset to $p^*$ (or as close as possible, given the manipulator's workspace constraint), which is derived from the measured steady state $p_e$.

-Fig. \ref{fig:opt_sols} shows the manipulator solutions, and corresponding equilibrium configurations of the object model, used for one row of the workspace validation in both cases for OB1.
+Fig. \ref{fig:opt_sols} shows the manipulator solutions and corresponding equilibrium configurations of the modeled object for each row of the workspace validation in both cases for OB1.
 Lines are drawn pairing the goals with the achieved modeled endpoints, and the red circle indicates the constraint placed on the manipulator endpoint position.

-Based on these solutions, we assess the controller experimentally by measuring $p_e$ after moving the manipulator to each configuration, as demonstrated in the example image sequences in Figure \ref{fig:series}.
-The results for OB1 are summarised in Figure \ref{fig:heatmap_and_mean_error}a, where the grid colours correspond to the error between the goal $p^*$, located at the centre of each cell, and $p_e$.
-In the upper row of plots, the error is calculated to the modeled $p_e$ determined in the optimization, plotted as white dots; lines are drawn between these and the goals.
-In the lower row of plots, the error is calculated to the measured $p_e$, plotted as white dots; here the lines are drawn between the modeled and measured $p_e$.
+Based on these solutions, we assess the controller experimentally by measuring $p_e$ after moving the manipulator to each configuration, as demonstrated in the example image sequences in Fig. \ref{fig:series}.

+The results of these experiments carried out throughout the whole grid are summarized in Fig. \ref{fig:heatmaps}, where the grid colors correspond to the error between the goal $p^*$, located at the center of each cell, and $p_e$.